-To be enrolled in the program, a full enrollment application must be completed in its entirety, including the health and enrollment documents.
-Children must be toilet trained; the program is not able to provide diapering service.
+To be enrolled in the Preschool Program, a full enrollment application must be completed in its entirety, including the health and enrollment documents, immunizations, and medical form.
+Children must be toilet trained; programs are not able to provide diapering service.